jchan042/cs506-final-project/README.md

 ### Evaluation Strategy

 The final model is evaluated on the test set of thirty songs using precision, recall, and F1 score rather than accuracy, since the slight class imbalance makes F1 a more reliable measure of performance.
-The model achieved a precision of 0.81, recall of 0.87, and F1 of 0.84, correctly classifying 25 out of 30 songs.
 A confusion matrix is then generated to visualize the breakdown of true/false positives and negatives regarding if the song was truly liked or not.
 Since KNN has no built-in feature weights each feature is shuffled one at a time and the resulting drop in F1 score indicates how much the model relies on it.

+The model achieved a precision of 0.81, recall of 0.87, and F1 of 0.84, meaning it correctly classifyed 25 out of 30 songs.
+This further indicates that the given audio features are strong, reliable signals for classifying song preferences/likeliness.

 ### Limitations & Failure Cases